This post may contain affiliate links. Read the full disclosure here.

 They’re…fine.

 The thing about plant care is it’s as much to do with you as a person and the conditions in your house as it is about the actual plant.
-If you’re the kind of person that suits fabric plants, then your plants will thrive.
+If you’re the kind of person that suits fabric plant pots, then your plants will thrive.

-I don’t think fabric plants and I would gel.
-They’re extremely good for allowing the air to circulate, but that also means that the soil will dry out more quickly than it would in a plastic pot and my plants would probably suffer from dehydration more tan they already do.
+Fabric plant pots and I don’t gel.
+They’re extremely good for allowing the air to circulate, but that also means that the soil will dry out more quickly than it would in a plastic pot and my plants would probably suffer from dehydration more than they already do.

 How long do fabric plant pots last?